Community Service Fellowship

-A. There are several ways to find job postings at the GSD.
-Career Services physically posts available jobs advertised through their office on the wall outside of the Student Services office; open positions at the GSD are often emailed through the Student Announce listserv; the Student Employment Office website is also a good source for on-campus job listings.
-You can access the listings by logging into the Jobs Database with your HUID and PIN.
+A. Career Services physically posts available jobs advertised through their office on the wall outside of the Student Services office; open positions at the GSD are often emailed through the Student Announce listserv; the Student Employment Office website is also a good source for on-campus job listings.
 Wherever you find job listings, be sure to note whether the job requires work-study or not.

 Q. Where do I pick up hiring paperwork for my job at the GSD?

 A. Your payroll coordinator has hiring paperwork for you to complete prior to starting your job.
-If you are an RA or a TA see the staff in the Academic Finance Office in Sumner, room 103 for your hiring packet.
-For Student Services office jobs, see Carlos Reyes in Gund hall, room 422.
-If you work in the Loeb office, Sally Young, in Gund hall room 305, is your payroll coordinator.
-Additional payroll coordinators can be viewed on the financial aid website under the work-study section.
+If you are an RA or a TA see the staff in the Academic Finance Office in Sumner 103 for your hiring packet.
+For Student Services office jobs, see Carlos Reyes in Gund Hall 422.
+If you work in the Loeb office, Sally Young in Gund Hall 305 is your Payroll Coordinator.

 A. It depends on your job.
-If your job is in the Student Services office, submit your timesheet at the front desk of the office.
+If your job is in the Student Services office, submit your timesheet at the Student Services front desk or into the document drop box (next to the office door) in Gund Hall 422.
 If your job is in the Loeb Fellowship office, submit your timesheet to Sally Young.
-If you are an RA or a TA, submit your completed timesheet, signed by your supervisor, to the Academic Finance Office in Sumner room 103.
+If you are an RA or a TA, submit your completed timesheet, signed by your supervisor, to the Academic Finance Office in Sumner 103.

 Q. Where do I find a time sheet?

-A. Ask your payroll coordinator for a time sheet with coding for your specific position, or download a blank one.
+A. Ask your payroll coordinator for a time sheet with coding for your specific position.

 Q. How much of my work-study award is remaining/available for use?

-A. You can calculate how much of your work-study award remains by subtracting your total earnings for the academic year (starting in July, ending in May) from the initial amount awarded.
+A. You can calculate how much of your work-study award remains by subtracting your total earnings for the academic year (starting in July and ending in May) from the initial amount awarded.